 The grip is very comfortable and fits the hand very well overall.
 I like the texturing, and I never find it uncomfortable.
 The magazine release is reversible for right or left-handed use.
 It’s a triangular button that’s quick and easy to press.

 SIG is big on advertising the fact this is a 10+1 gun, and a lot of firearms advertise a +1 regarding capacity but in play make it nearly impossible to accomplish.
-Some weapons won’t load with a full magazine, and the slide closed with a round in the chamber.
+Some weapons won’t load with a full magazine, and the slide closes with a round in the chamber.
 The P365 has no problems loading a full magazine with the +1 loaded.

 The P365 has learned a lesson or two from past SIGs.